-Cost is an important factor: laser surgery costs up to $3000 per eye and is not covered by Medicare or any other private health fund (though in some cases it is partially tax deductible).
-Most laster clinics offer finance plans or interest-free terms.
+Cost is an important factor: laser surgery costs up to $3000 per eye and is not covered by Medicare or private health funds (though in some cases it is partially tax deductible).
+Most laser clinics offer finance plans or interest-free terms.

 While laser techniques in refractive eye surgery have been years in the making, only in this decade has laser surgery become truly widespread.
 It is estimated that up to one and a half million people worldwide have had such operations, many thousands of those in Australia.